segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 #### What are the Nielsen-DCR `clientId` and `subbrand` values?

 The Parent Client ID and Sub-Brand (VCID) values are automatically populated through the AppID, which is Nielsen Supplied.
-By default, `clientid` and `subbrand` are setup in Nielsen backend configuration to capture brand and sub-brand information.
+By default, `clientid` and `subbrand` are set up in Nielsen backend configuration to capture brand and sub-brand information.
 The fields get populated from backend for a registered client `appid`.

 #### Can I override the Nielsen-DCR `clientId` and `subbrand` values?